nankg/MyRepo2/README.md

 # MyRepo2
 This is my second repo

+This first line is added from local cloned MyRepo2!
-This line is added from local cloned MyRepo2!
+This second line is added from local cloned MyRepo2!